 I stepped out each morning for two weeks, ordering the same dish - huevos rancheros - at each restaurant.
 As you'll see by the accompanying photos, even a traditional breakfast in Santa Monica is a sunny display of culinary creativity.

 This isn't your elaborate weekend brunch.
 This is breakfast.
-And these are 9 of the best Santa Monica spots to hit during the week to enjoy it.
+And these are 7 of the best breakfast spots to hit during the week to enjoy it.

-While the entire menu at this Santa Monica favorite eatery is mouthwatering, we came for the huevos rancheros.
+While the entire menu at this local favorite eatery is mouthwatering, we came for the huevos rancheros.

 Capo restaurant chef Bruce Marder has incorporated high-quality food and creativity into the extensive breakfast menu at Cora's Coffee Shoppe.

-Marmalade on Montana is the epitome of local delicatessen with delicious baked goods and pastries.
+Marmalade on Montana is the epitome of a local delicatessen, with some of the best breakfast baked goods and pastries around.

 Jinky's specializes in breakfast with an extensive menu including freshly made pancakes, crepes, waffles, and its specialty - flaky French toast.

-Breakfast in Santa Monica is a distinct treat, especially at these wonderful spots.
-Reservations aren't needed, but you may have a short wait at several of these popular restaurants.
+Breakfasts are a distinct treat in Santa Monica.
+Reservations usually aren't needed, but you may have a short wait at several of these favorite eateries.
 And it'll be worth every minute.